brick/varexporter/README.md

 - Closures can use `$this`, but **will not be bound to an object once exported**.
 You must explicitly bind them through [`bindTo()`](https://www.php.net/manual/en/closure.bindto.php) if required, after running the exported code.
 - **You cannot have 2 closures on the same line in your source file**, or an `ExportException` will be thrown.
 This is because `VarExporter` cannot know which one holds the definition for the `\Closure` object it encountered.

+You can disable exporting closures, using the [`NO_CLOSURES`](#varexporterno_closures) option.
+When this option is set, an `ExportException` will be thrown when attempting to export a closure.

 ## Options

 `VarExporter::export()` accepts a bitmask of options as a second parameter: